The Silk Road Experience

 INCLUDED: Breakfast, Lunch, Dinner

-The afternoon is free for you to wander the magical streets of Khiva, or spend some time hunting for handmade souvenirs.
-Tonight’s highlight is dinner in a traditional madrassa with a folklore performance.
+The afternoon is free for you to wander the magical streets, or spend some time hunting for handmade souvenirs.
+Tonight’s highlight is dinner in a traditional madrassa with some folklore storytelling – through music and dance..

 INCLUDED: Breakfast, Lunch, Dinner